 Speaking times

-The time limit for moving and speaking to motions is six minutes for the mover of the motion, and four minutes for any subsequent speaker as a reasonable adjustment.
+The time limit is six minutes for the mover of the motion, and four minutes for any subsequent speaker as a reasonable adjustment.

 Emergency motions

-Emergency motions, of a maximum of 200 words, must deal with issues that have arisen since the closing date for ordinary motions.
-In other words, they must be a genuine emergency.
-They must be received by the TUC office at equalities@tuc.org.uk and titled EMERGENCY MOTION, on 29 May 2025 no later than 4pm by email as a signed PDF and a Word version.
+Emergency motions, of a maximum of 200 words, must deal with issues that have arisen since the closing date for ordinary motions and amendments.
+They must be received by the TUC office at equalities@tuc.org.uk and titled EMERGENCY MOTION, by 4pm on 14 May 2026 by email as a signed PDF and a Word version.

 Emergency motions must be approved by the union General Secretary.